architect-katas-team-flatirons/team-flatirons-katas-2023/README.md

 <a name="component-diagram"></a>
 ### Level 3: Component Diagram
-The Component diagram shows how a container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.
-Here the containers have been chosen to be at the "architectural quanta" level meaning they could be dpeloyed independently.
+The Component diagram shows how each container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.
+The previous diagram showed 8 distinct containers including the API layer.
+Since the API layer is simply a proxy, it does not include any domain specific functionality or perform any workflow orchestration, we can omit it from this section.
 For each of the containers a Component Diagram is provided, followed by identifying architecture characteristics and the appropriate architecture style.

 * [User Profile Management](./containers/user-profile-management.md)
 * [Active Trip Data Management](./containers/active-trip-management.md)